Lashing (ropework): Shear lashing

 Shear lashing (two-spar shear lashing) also spelled "sheer lashing" is used for lashing together two parallel spars which will be opened out of the parallel to form sheer legs as in the formation of an A-frame.
 The clove hitch is tied around one leg only and frapping turns are taken between the poles.

 Round lashing

 The round lashing is most frequently used to join two poles together to extend their length.
 Typically, two lashings are used a reasonable distance apart for extra strength.
 In the simple version, a clove hitch is tied around both poles and there are no frapping turns.

 The nautical term gammon means a round lashing of rope or iron hardware to attach a mast to a boat or ship.

 Tripod lashing

-The tripod lashing (also known as gyn lashing, figure of eight lashing, and three-spar shear lashing) is used to join several spars together to form a self supporting structure.
+The tripod lashing is used to join three spars together to form a self supporting structure.
+Two structures can be used to support a crossbar or platform.
+Other names are gyn lashing, figure of eight lashing, and three-spar shear lashing.
 If the lashing is tied around three spars, then the structure is called a tripod, but quadpods can also be made by using four spars.